guterz/aws-cloudformation-terraform-backend/README.md

-# Set Up your Terraform Backend
+# Setup your Terraform Backend

-Create a CloudFormation Stack with this template to create a DynamoDB Lock Table and a S3 Bucket to store the Terraform State files.
+Create a CloudFormation Stack with this template to create a DynamoDB Lock Table and an S3 Bucket to store the Terraform State files.

 ## After run the template